JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

         - Self Managed Nodes: Nodes created by you and handled by EKS. - Supports on-demand or spot instances.

         - AWS Fargate

+        [- EKS Karpenter: Automatically provisioning and deprovisioning of nodes based on the specific scheduling needs of pods, allowing efficient scaling and cost optimization.]

 - EKS Volumes:
 ![alt text](image-74.png)